phetdam/touketsu/doc/source/api_ref.rst

    ~touketsu.core.class_decorator_factory

-The class decorator :func:`~touketsu.core.unrestrict` undos the effect of an applied decorator, returning the class back to its original undecorated state.
+The class decorator :func:`~touketsu.core.urt_class` undos the effect of an applied class decorator, returning the class back to its original undecorated state.
 If applied to a non-decorated class, it returns the class itself.

 .. autosummary::
    :toctree: generated
    :template: decorator.rst

-   ~touketsu.core.unrestrict
+   ~touketsu.core.urt_class

 The :func:`~touketsu.core.orig_init` can be used to gain access to a class's original undecorated :func:`__init__` function, which is necessary when